willh99/Rails_Test_Apps/README.md

 instantiate a test database and configure the database.yml to use template0 or change template1 to use unicode or the tests to run.

+Individual tests can be run using the following command as an example:
+`rails test:integration`.

 In addition to this, the guard-minitest gem is set up for installation in the sample_app.
 Running the `guard` command opens the guard cli where test will automatically be run based on the configuraiton of the Guardfile.

+Now guard tests can be created using the command `rails generate integration_test [test_name]`.
+From there, test will be placed in `/test/integration` to be modified to your particular needs.
+Controller tests can be found in `/test/cotrollers`.

 *The guard file may leave behind a number of spring processes which no longer* *are needed once testing is done.
 Search for these processes using*